For all you need to know about the Bicep language, check out the Bicep documentation.

 Learn more about the language and benefits of using Bicep in the What is Bicep documentation.

-If you have an existing ARM Template or set of Azure resources that you would like to convert to .bicep format, see the recommended workflow for migrating resources to Bicep and Decompiling an ARM Template.
+If you have an existing Azure Resource Manager (ARM) template or set of Azure resources that you want to convert to .bicep format, see the recommended workflow for migrating resources to Bicep and Decompiling an ARM Template.

-Also, there is a rich library of Bicep modules in Azure Verified Modules, and examples in the azure-quickstart-templates repo to help you get started.
+Also, there's a rich library of Bicep modules in Azure Verified Modules and examples in the azure-quickstart-templates repo to help you get started.
 You can also use the Bicep Playground to try out Bicep in your browser.

 If you're looking for production-ready and tested Bicep templates, you can find them in the bicep-registry-modules repo.
 Learn more about these templates on the Azure Verified Modules website: https://aka.ms/avm.

-First, author your Bicep code using the Bicep language service as part of the Bicep VS Code extension
+First, author your Bicep code by using the Bicep language service as part of the Bicep VS Code extension.

-Both Az CLI (2.20.0+) and the PowerShell Az module (v5.6.0+) have Bicep support built-in.
-This means you can use the standard deployment commands with your *.bicep files and the tooling will transpile the code and send it to ARM on your behalf.
-For example, to deploy main.bicep to a resource group my-rg, we can use the CLI command we are already used to:
+Both Azure CLI (2.20.0+) and the PowerShell Az module (v5.6.0+) have Bicep support built in.
+This support means you can use the standard deployment commands with your *.bicep files.
+The tooling transpiles the code and sends it to ARM on your behalf.
+For example, to deploy main.bicep to a resource group my-rg, use the CLI command:

 az deployment group create -f ./main.bicep -g my-rg